shuenj/tp/docs/UserGuide.md

 * `find John` returns `john` and `John Doe`
 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Returning affiliations of a doctor/patient: `affn`

+Finds doctors/patients who are affiliated with the patient/doctor indicated by the given index.

+* Finds affiliations for the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `affn 2` lists the people affiliated to the 2nd person in the address book.
+* Subsequently, `affn 1` will list the people affiliated with the 1st person displayed after the previous `affn` command.

 ### Deleting a person : `delete`